Takanori Nishikawa: Takanori Nishikawa - BIRI x BIRI, Bright Burning Shout, Singularity, REALxEYEZ, 天秤-Libra-

 On September 19, 2017, he released a digital single titled "BIRI x BIRI" collaborating with Shuta Sueyoshi from AAA; the song itself is used as the theme song of the film Overdrive, known in Japan as "Scramble".
 This single is also marked as a single that uses his real name, instead of using his stage name.
 In various articles promoting the movie and his contribution to it, he stated that he wished to try more and different styles of music under his own name.
 On March 7, 2018, he will release a single titled "Bright Burning Shout", which was released digitally on January 28, 2018; the song is used as the opening theme to the 2018 anime Fate/Extra Last Encore.

 He covered "Ever Free" for the June 6, 2018 hide tribute album Tribute Impulse.
-On March 6, 2019, Nishikawa released the album Singularity, which includes "Be Affected", his collaboration with Fear, and Loathing in Las Vegas, the Hiroyuki Sawano-produced tracks "His/Story" and "Roll The Dice", and the digital single "Unbroken" feat.
+On March 6, 2019, Nishikawa released the album Singularity, which includes "Be Affected", his collaboration with Fear, and Loathing in Las Vegas, the Hiroyuki Sawano-produced tracks "His/Story" and "Roll The Dice" (used as the opening and ending themes respectively for the second season of Thunderbolt Fantasy), and the digital single "Unbroken" feat.
 Tomoyasu Hotei, which was used as the theme for the film Million Arthur vs. Touken Ranbu the Movie.

-In 2019, Takanori collaborated with J on the songs "Real×Eyez", the theme song of the Kamen Rider Zero-One TV series, and "Another Daybreak", the theme song of the Kamen Rider Reiwa: The First Generation film.
+In 2019, Nishikawa collaborated with J on the songs "Real×Eyez", the theme song of the Kamen Rider Zero-One TV series, and "Another Daybreak", the theme song of the Kamen Rider Reiwa: The First Generation film.
 Both tracks were released as a single on January 22, 2020.
 The two musicians collaborated again on "A.I. ∴ All Imagination" for 2020's Kamen Rider Zero-One the Movie: Real×Time.

-He collaborated with ASCA in performing the song "Tenbin -LIBRA-" (天秤-Libra-, Balance -LIBRA-) that was released on May 27, 2020; the song is used as the opening theme of anime series White Cat Project: Zero Chronicle.
+Nishikawa collaborated with ASCA in performing the song "Tenbin -LIBRA-" (天秤-Libra-, Balance -LIBRA-) that was released on May 27, 2020; the song is used as the opening theme of anime series White Cat Project: Zero Chronicle.
 Later that year, he collaborated with Shō Kiryūin in performing a cover of the song "1・2・3" originally sung by Mafumafu and Soraru under the unit After the Rain; the cover was used as the second opening theme of the anime series Pokémon Journeys.